link-er/seminar_UDL_wise2526/docs/reports/week04_ch8_9.md

   -Using different architectures or hyperparameters

 5.**Dropout**

 Dropout introduces regularization by randomly deactivating neurons during training.
 This prevents the network from relying too heavily on specific activations and forces it to distribute information across multiple pathways.

 ![11](../images/regularization/regularization%2011.png)

 By preventing neurons from relying too strongly on specific other neurons (co-adaptation), dropout forces the network to learn more robust, distributed representations.
-Over many iterations, sharp irregularities in the learned function are smoothed out.
+Over many iterations, sharp irregularities or undesirable kink (b) in the learned function are smoothed out.

 ![12](../images/regularization/regularization%2012.png)

 8. **Noise Injection**

 Adding noise during training is another way to encourage robustness.
 Noise can be applied to inputs, parameters, or labels.

 ![13](../images/regularization/regularization%2013.png)